 Email strategies don’t have to be all about automation all the time.
 Events, announcements, launches, news – these things are time-based, and need to be incorporated into your thinking.

-A good way to avoid sending too many of these emails is to collate your big news into one newsletter that you send out every month, or even once a quarter.
+A good way to avoid sending too many of these emails is to collate your big news into a single newsletter you send out every month, or even once a quarter.

 85. Reverse the pyramid

-An email automation sequence tends to be 3-5 emails that are sent a few days, a week or perhaps two weeks apart.
+An email automation sequence typically consists of 3-5 emails sent a few days, a week, or perhaps two weeks apart.
 Your instinct might be to send a soft-touch email first, like: ‘You downloaded that ebook last week, would you like to read this blog on the same topic?’, but you might be missing an opportunity here.

 Try starting strong.
-From our own testing, we’ve found our first email is most likely to be the one with the most opens.
+From our own testing, we’ve found that our first email is most likely to have the most opens.
 For example:

 Don’t waste that opportunity.
 Link directly to a demo or a page with a form.
-Get their buy-in while they have the ‘new and shiny’ buzz going.
-As inbound marketers, we hate to be pushy, but this time – this time it’s allowed.
+Get their buy-in while they're still in the ‘new and shiny’ phase.
+As inbound marketers, we hate to be pushy, but this time it’s allowed.

 86. Stay on brand